plancomps/CBS-beta/CBS-beta/Languages-beta/OCaml-Light/index.md

+---
+layout: default
+title: OCaml-Light
+parent: Languages-beta
+nav_order: 6
+---

 OCaml Light
 ===========

 OCaml Light is a core sublanguage of [OCaml], corresponding closely to [Caml Light] (an obsolete pedagogical functional programming language).

 Its CBS illustrates scaling up to a medium-sized language.
 The start of the specification of OCaml Light in CBS is at [OC-L-Start].